-One of the most iconic Rolex Explorer models is the Ref.
-1016, which was in production for an impressive twenty-six years.
+One of the most iconic Explorer models is the Reference 1016, which was in production for an impressive 26 years.
 As the long-reign of the Ref.
 1016 came to an end, a new era for the Explorer series began with the introduction of the Explorer II.

-The Explorer II debuted in 1971 with the Ref.
-1655.
+The Explorer II debuted in 1971 with the Reference 1655.
 This initial model was specifically designed with speleologists, volcanologists, and polar and jungle explorers in mind.
-Because it’s often difficult to distinguish between day and night in these places, the Explorer II is equipped with some specially designed features, like a fourth hand and 24-hour bezel.
+It's often difficult to distinguish between day and night in these places.
+As a result, Rolex equipped the Explorer II with some specially designed features.
+These include a fourth hand and 24-hour bezel.
 This additional hand is typically orange and has become a trademark of the Explorer II.

-The second variation of the Explorer II was introduced in 1985 with the Ref.
-16550.
-However, this is often referred to as a transitional model because a new edition was added just four years later, the Ref.
-16570.
+Rolex introduced the second variation of the Explorer II in 1985 with the Reference 16550.
+However, many consider this to be a transitional model.
+The brand added a new edition just four years later: the Reference 16570.

 It took time for the Explorer II to catch on among a wider scope of people.
-Although the model shared some of the features of the original Explorer like being self-winding, waterproof up to 330 feet, and exclusively offered in stainless steel, many Rolex enthusiasts missed some of the qualities of the original Explorer models.
-They were surprised by the Explorer II because it was a relatively extreme departure from the original.
-The Explorer II has a sportier look and feel with a newly designed dial, sapphire crystal, and caliber 3000 movement.
+The model did maintain a number of the features of the original Explorer.
+For instance, the Explorer II was self-winding, water resistant up to 330 feet, and exclusively offered in stainless steel.
+However, many Rolex enthusiasts missed some of the qualities of the original Explorer models.
+The Explorer II surprised them because it was a relatively extreme departure from the original.
+It has a sportier look and feel with a newly designed dial, sapphire crystal, and caliber 3000 movement.
 Everything about the Explorer II is bigger and bolder, from the larger case to the lugs and dial markers.

-The Explorer II didn’t gain widespread popularity until the early 1990’s, just shortly after the Explorer Ref.
-1016 was officially taken out of production.
+The Explorer II didn’t gain widespread popularity until the early 1990s.
+This was shortly after Rolex officially discontinued the production of the beloved Explorer Ref.
+1016.
 The Explorer II gained attention after it was rumored to be worn by legendary actor and racer Steve McQueen.
-Since then, the model has been dubbed the Steve McQueen Explorer.
+Since then, fans have nicknamed the model the Steve McQueen Explorer.

-While the Explorer II is the ideal watch for the avid cave dweller, you don’t have to be a passionate adventurer to appreciate it.
+The Explorer II is the ideal watch for the avid cave dweller.
+However, you don’t have to be a passionate adventurer to appreciate it.
 The more rugged design and appearance of the Explorer II makes it a durable and practical watch for everyday wear.

 Video: Rolex History